ehrpg/qstar/docs/crisis.md

 !!! summary "Dealing Damage"
     <div class="formula formula-top formula-bottom">
-      <span data-bracket-bottom="Attack Roll">[Attack](/crisis/#attacks)</span> /
-      <span>4</span> +
+      <span data-bracket-bottom="Raises for the Attack Roll">Raises</span> +
       <span data-bracket-top="Weapon Damage">DMG</span> ±
       <span data-bracket-bottom="Environment / Traits / Race">Circumstance</span>
     </div>

 !!! example "Attacking and Damaging"
-    A character makes a Ranged Attack with a [d10][].
-He rolls a 6 and adds all applicable to-hit modifiers.
-The final Attack roll results in a 5.
-The final Attack roll divided by 4 results in 1 (as always, round down).
-The used weapon's damage is 2.
-The attacker would deal 3 damage.
-The target only wears light armour and blocks 1 damage, resulting in a total of 2 damage.
+    A character makes a Ranged Attack with a [Skill][] value of `60%`.
+He rolls a `25`.
+All the modifiers increase the roll to a `53`.
+The tens digit of the Attack is a `5`; the tens digit of the [Skill][] value is a `6`.
+The used weapon's damage is 2; the attacker scores 1 raise, and deals 3 wounds in total.

 ### Damage Reduction

-Damage reduced by [Parrying](#parrying) or [Dodging](#dodging), and Armour.
-If a target wears Armor, all damage you deal is substracted from the target's Armour.
+If a target wears Armor, all damage you deal is reduced by the target's Armor.
+Damage that's reduced by the Armor is dealt to the Armor's Durability instead.
+If the Armor's Durability reaches 0, it does not provide DR anymore.

 Some weapons and Actions circumvent the armor's damage reduction, e.g.
 Armor-Piercing Ammunition.

 ### Non-lethal damage

-When a target would die from an Attack, the attacker can decide whether or not to apply non-lethal force, knocking the target unconcious instead of killing it.
+When a target would die from a lethal Attack, the attacker can decide whether or not to apply non-lethal force, knocking the target unconcious instead of killing it.

 ## Wounds